MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-connected-fleets-content.md

       1. The **Decode** step translates the input schema into a standardized format that's used by the cloud.
 The **Decode** step also provides an abstraction layer between the device and the cloud if there's any versioning changes between devices types or years.
 The decoding implementation can either be inline, as part of the function for better performance, or it can be a separate function call for added modularity.
       1. **Enrichment** involves data value manipulation and additions of new data fields.
 Sample enrichment workloads include unit conversions, such as miles to kilometers, reverse geocoding, Vehicle Diagnostic Trouble Code description lookup, enrich with more data, derive, and calculate extra values.
 Enrichment steps are invoked according to the message type.
       1. The **Routing** step distributes the messages to the fleet integration layer event hubs based on message type.
 The fleet integration layer is a *warm* path, which is required for integrations that require near-real time access to the message data.
 1. **Configuration** is managed in Cosmos DB.
-The Message Processing app reads the known message types, device authorization claims, and step configuration, in order to securely process and route incoming messages.
+The Message Processing app reads the known message types, device authorization claims, and step configuration, to process and route incoming messages.
 1. For **data analytics and debugging**, messages are stored in the customer’s data lake in separate tables.
 Some example messages are:
       1. Original raw messages from Azure IoT Hub including headers.
       1. Decoded and enriched messages.

-   Exceptions include messages that can't be validated against the schema and failed decoding activities, and messages that don't match any existing vehicle or failed enrichment cases.
+   Exceptions include messages that can't be validated against the schema and failed decoding activities and messages that don't match existing vehicle or failed enrichment cases.
 1. **Vehicle and Device Management** is accessible to external systems with a managed API.
 The message processing function uses vehicle data stored in Cosmos DB to validate that the messages are registered to a vehicle.

 Event Grid provides an industry-compliant MQTT broker that supports version 3.1.1 and 5.0.
 For more information, see [Overview of the MQTT Support in Azure Event Grid (Preview)](/azure/event-grid/mqtt-overview) and [Client authentication using CA certificate chain](/azure/event-grid/mqtt-certificate-chain-client-authentication).
 Clients can be restricted to publish or subscribe to specific topics by using Azure Role-based access control.
 For more information, see [Azure AD JWT authentication and Azure RBAC authorization to publish or subscribe MQTT messages](/azure/event-grid/mqtt-client-azure-ad-token-and-rbac).